We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Solution

-3. Once the string reaches the desired length n, it is added to the result list.
+3. Once a string of length n is formed, add it to the results list.

 Code Solutions